Pediatric Speech Language Pathologist Resume Example

 I always list my top speech and language skills-think assessment, treatment planning, and progress tracking.
 These keywords help my resume pass ATS and grab a hiring manager's attention.

-You want to match your skills to what employers actually ask for.
+You want to match your skills to what employers actually ask for, just as you would when preparing an English As A Second Language Tutor cover letter.
 I check job ads and pull out phrases like AAC devices, IEP development, and family education.
 This helps me stay relevant.

 There are also soft skills that matter.
 I highlight my communication, empathy, and collaboration with families and staff.
 This shows I’m not just clinical-I work well with people too.